ivotron/atos/README.md

 Versioning for input/output files.

-When working with a version-controlled project, we often use/obtain artifacts (conf files, logs, figures, etc.) for/from programs that correspond to a particular version of the project.
+When working with a version-controlled project, we often use/obtain artifacts (configuration files, logs, measurements, figures, etc.) for/from programs that correspond to a particular version of the project, but that are not part of it (i.e. not being kept track by the VCS).
 After a couple of executions, it quickly becomes difficult to keep track of what versions of the project consumed/generated which files. `vio` helps to deal with this issue by allowing a user to create a snapshot of the unversioned files after a program has executed, and to store and associate this snapshot with the latest revision of the project.

 ## Example